tfilipp/ddosaptgui/README.md

 # ddosaptgui
-A simple package manager, so you can use apt easily
+A simple package manager, so you can use apt (or pacman) easily
 ## Installation
   ### Needed:
-      python (at least 2.7.9)
+      python (at least 3.5)
       colorama for python (pip install colorama)
   ### Main proccess:
       Install requirements
       Open the directory with aptgui.py
-      Type in: python (or python3) aptgui.py
+      Type in: python (or python3) main.py
 # You are done!

 # Releases